Key compliance and security considerations for US banking and capital markets

 In addition, Microsoft provides "trainable classifiers" that use machine-learning models to identify sensitive data based on the content, as opposed to simply through pattern matching or by the elements within the content.
 A classifier learns how to identify a type of content by looking at numerous examples of the content to be classified.
 Training a classifier begins by giving it examples of content in a particular category.
 After it learns from those examples, the model is tested by giving it a mix of matching and non-matching examples.
 The classifier predicts whether a given example falls into the category or not.
 A person then confirms the results, sorting the positives, negatives, false positives, and false negatives to help increase the accuracy of the classifier's predictions.
 When the trained classifier is published, it processes content in Microsoft SharePoint Online, Exchange Online, and OneDrive for Business and automatically classifies the content.

 Applying sensitivity labels to documents and emails embeds metadata that identifies the chosen sensitivity within the object.
 The sensitivity then travels with the data.
 So even if a labeled document is stored on a user's desktop or within an on-premises system, it's still protected.
-This functionality enables other Microsoft 365 solutions, such as Microsoft Cloud App Security or network edge devices, to identify sensitive data and automatically enforce security controls.
+This functionality enables other Microsoft 365 solutions, such as Microsoft Defender for Cloud Apps or network edge devices, to identify sensitive data and automatically enforce security controls.
 Sensitivity labels have the added benefit of educating employees about which data within an organization is considered sensitive and how to handle that data when they receive it.

 Office 365 Data Loss Prevention (DLP) automatically identifies documents, emails, and conversations that contain sensitive data by scanning them for sensitive data and then enforcing policy on those objects.
 Policies are enforced on documents in SharePoint and OneDrive for Business.
 They're also enforced when users send email, and in Teams chats and channel conversations.
 Policies can be configured to look for keywords, sensitive data types, retention labels, and whether data is shared within the organization or externally.
 Controls are provided to help organizations fine-tune DLP policies to reduce false positives.
 When sensitive data is found, customizable policy tips can be displayed to users within Microsoft 365 applications to inform them that their content contains sensitive data and then propose corrective actions.
 Policies can also prevent users from accessing documents, sharing documents, or sending emails that contain certain types of sensitive data.
 Microsoft 365 supports more than 100 built-in sensitive data types.
 Organizations can configure custom sensitive data types to meet their policies.